-For purposes of complying with provincial, Canadian, and U.S. law, matters involving sexual misconduct and relationship violence will be addressed by Director of Student Services, who serves as the Policy Coordinator ("Coordinator").
+For purposes of complying with provincial and federal laws, matters involving sexual misconduct and relationship violence will be addressed by Director of Student Experience, who serves as the Policy Coordinator ("Coordinator").
 The Coordinator is responsible for, among other things, coordinating the campus's efforts to comply with and carry out the campus's responsibilities under provincial and Canadian law, including compliance with this policy.
 The Coordinator will help to coordinate any investigations under this Policy.

-In addition, the School has other individuals who serve as Deputy Coordinators to help oversee investigations and determination proceedings under this Policy.
+In addition, the College has other individuals who serve as Deputy Coordinators to help oversee investigations and determination proceedings under this Policy.